 The Automatic Generator Start feature monitors house battery voltage and coach interior temperature, and has the ability to automatically start the Generator to help maintain full air conditioning function and house battery charge.

-You can manually start and stop the Generator from the AGS Control Pad with a touch of a button.
-The AGS Control Pad is also equipped with an Hourmeter feature, which registers the total number of hours that the Generator has been operated.
+The AGS Control Pad (located near the monitor panel) is also equipped with an Hourmeter feature, which registers the total number of hours that the generator has been operated.